The overall message of this essay is about returning to a more spiritual way of life that is less

 From Circles to Spirals

-Material growth is a closed circle – a self-reinforcing loop that relies on the continuous availability of limited external material resources, some of which we will eventually run out of, without there being any substitutes.
+Material growth is a closed circle – a self-reinforcing loop that relies on the continuous availability of limited external material resources, some of which we will eventually run out of, without there being sufficient substitutes.

 Spiritual growth in the form of inner self-development is an open, ascending spiral with infinite growth potential that draws on unlimited intangible resources within and which can be tapped indefinitely for internal expansion.

 The whole objective of self-development and self-transformation is to grow beyond the general state of being that is the standard level of development of the times.
 Those who follow this path become the pioneers who traverse The Valley of Shadows in advance.
 They transcend the limits of the present paradigm early by living in the next paradigm consciously and practically, while still being in the old paradigm at the same time.